-Medicine is, still, largely reactive — you visit the doctor when you get sick.
-But preventive medicine takes the opposite approach: prevent acute illness and ameliorate chronic disease by prescribing healthy practices to reduce the risk and incidence of our most consequential conditions.
+Medicine is largely reactive — you visit the doctor when you get sick.
+But preventive medicine takes the opposite approach: prevent acute illness and ameliorate chronic disease by prescribing healthy practices long before .

 To visually describe the complex interplay of these ideas, the tree of life — an ancient symbol of wisdom and immortality — is crafted from lines that recall branches of the human circulatory system and the veins of a leaf.
 Wrapped in a circle (symbolizing the whole person and a holistic approach, which is also referenced in the campaign) and mirrored horizontally (referencing the sagittal plane) the branches in the logo assert the link between circulation and life itself.
 The brand includes bright, living colors of blue, green and yellow rather than the red so commonly associated with the heart.